- What kind of PCs can I use with a Ceton InfiniTV?

 If you are upgrading to Windows 8 Pro from a previous version of Windows, please read our Knowledgebase article on InfiniTV Windows 8 Support.

 Please note that only InfiniTV 6 ETH supports Network Tuners when used with Windows 8.

 What are the minimum system requirements for using more than 1 InfiniTV device and/or more than 1 extender?The minimum system requirements change depending on the number of tuners and/or extenders you have connected to your Media Center PC.
-Each PC can support up to 12 Ceton tuners (e.g. three InfiniTV 4 devices or two InfiniTV 6 devices) and up to 5 extenders.
-The table below shows recommended minimum configurations for Basic, Moderate and Maximum configurations.
+A properly-configured PC can support a maximum of 12 tuners (e.g. three InfiniTV 4 devices or two InfiniTV 6 devices) and 5 extenders.
+The table below shows minimum system requirements for Basic, Moderate and Maximum configurations.